The 50 Greatest Songs that Topped the Austrian Charts in the 20th Century, Ranked by Martin Canine

-For double A-Side singles, which were especially common in the 60s and 70s, as well as EPs, as long as they were officially counted as singles on the charts, all songs on the release do qualify for an individual spot on the list.
+For double A-side singles, which were especially common in the '60s and '70s, as well as EPs, any songs officially counted as singles on the charts qualify for an individual spot on the list.

 Are you ready?
 Let's go!